kludge-cs/transparency/design/repo.md

 Kludge Cyber Systems makes use of the following branch architecture.
 ```
-master  -*-*-*-*-*-*-
+main    -*-*-*-*-*-*-
 staging  `-*-*-*-*-'
 t*/*       `-*-*-'
 ```
-(`t*` represents a commit type under the Angular convention, and `*` represents a hyphenated ASCII summary of the changes)
+(`t*` represents a commit type under the Angular convention, and `*` represents a hyphenated brief ASCII summary of the changes)

 **Note**: The staging branch is optional, depending on the release cycle of the project.
 If the staging branch is in use, it is used for change aggregation and pre-releases.
-If it is not, the release cycle resolves solely around primary releases on master.
+If it is not, the release cycle resolves solely around primary releases on main.
 This is done to allow pre-release testing as well as better control over releases for larger projects.

 ### Merging - Rejoining History

-The protocol for merging into master is as follows:
+The protocol for merging into main is as follows:

 1. Ensure all CI checks have passed
 2. Ensure there are no remaining unresolved reviews or requested changes
-3. Ensure all codeowner reviews have been completed
+3. Ensure all code owner reviews have been completed
 4. Ensure there are at least two approvals

 The protocol for merging into staging is as follows: